The Genuine Progress Indicator (GPI) is an attempt to measure the real increase in economic welfare.

-- GDP only measures output – not how it actually effects people’s living standards and how it is used in society.
+- GDP only measures output – not how it actually affects people’s living standards and how it is used in society.

-- Encourages long term planning. i.e. sustainable growth rather than short term measures which increase GDP at expense of damaging environment.
+- Encourages long-term planning. i.e. sustainable growth rather than short-term measures which increase GDP at expense of damaging the environment.

 Disadvantages of Using GPI

-- Many non-economic variables such as value of leisure time / environment are very subjective and it can be difficult to assign an economic value.
+- Many non-economic variables such as the value of leisure time/environment are very subjective and it can be difficult to assign an economic value.
 GDP is simpler and gives less normative results.

-- Not useful for judging state of business cycle.
+- Not useful for judging the state of the business cycle.